- Dump the Objective?

 - Writing for Applicant Tracking Systems

 More and more companies are now using an electronic search system known as an "Applicant Tracking System" (ATS).
-With this system recruiters have resumes entered into the system.
+With this system recruiters have resumes electronically entered into the system.
 Then, they set up search parameters and the system automatically checks the resumes in its database to find what it "thinks" are qualified candidates.
-Ultimately a human being must verify the appropriateness of the selections, but it does save the Human Resources Department a good bit of time.
-So unlike a few years ago you are not only writing for people now you are also writing for a machine.
+Ultimately a human being must verify the appropriateness of the selections, but it does save the Human Resources department a good bit of time.
+Unlike a few years ago you are not only writing for people, now you are also writing for a machine.

 How does one write like that?
 It's not as difficult as it sounds.
 You merely revisit the employer's job posting and incorporate the keywords the employer used in their post into your writing.
-Do this in a natural way so it doesn't seem like you just shoved these words into your sentences.
-Make what you write read like these words are a normal part of your work terminology.
+Do this with a natural flow so it doesn't seem like you just shoved these words into your sentences.
+Make what you write read like these words are a normal part of your everyday work terminology.
 This writing strategy is also suitable for your cover letter.

 - Get a Pro Email Address

 Get yourself a modern email address from Gmail or one that is tied to your own website.
 Don't show your age by using an outdated AOL, Hotmail or Yahoo email address.
 Keep any unprofessional words out of your email address.
 Using your name as part of the address is a good way to go, i.e. email@example.com or firstname.lastname@example.org.

 - Associate With Social Media